Published on 13 December 2021

 How Does Walking Control Your Body Movements?

-Walking how-does-walking-control-your-body-movements
+Walking HOW-DOES-WALKING-CONTROL-YOUR-BODY-MOVEMENTS

 Table of Contents

 According to some anthropologists, this became significant around 2-3 million years ago, when humans began hunting and scavenging.
 Early humans learned endurance hunting because we couldn't chase down a gazelle like a cheetah.
-They would track prey over vast distances until the victim either overheated or became trapped.
-However, people will call an uber even if they only need to travel a few blocks in today's society.
-Walking a mile or a marathon may appear difficult, if not impossible.
-But we were created to walk and run.
-We all were.
+They would track prey over vast distances until the victim either overheated or trapped.
+However, people will call a cab even if they only need to travel a few blocks in today's society.

 What Muscles Does Walking Involve?